MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-learn.md

 ## How does the Microsoft Purview Data Loss Prevention migration assistant for Symantec work?

-The following diagram illustrates the migration process:
+Here's how the migration process works:

 :::image type="content" source="../media/migration-assistant-for-dlp-process.png" alt-text="Process diagram of Microsoft Purview Data Loss Prevention migration assistant for Symantec.":::

-Each time the migration assistant runs, it executes the following steps:
+Each time the migration assistant runs, it runs the following steps:

 - **Input:** The migration assistant ingests one or more Symantec DLP policy XML files.
 - **Analyze:** The migration assistant interprets the files and identifies Symantec DLP policy constructs.
 - **Rationalize:** The migration assistant maps the identified Symantec DLP policy constructs to Microsoft DLP capabilities.
 It performs validations for Microsoft DLP platform limitations.
 - **Migrate:** The migration assistant runs PowerShell scripts for the DLP scenarios identified and supported by the UDLP platform.
-- **Report:** The migration assistant reports the migration status of each policy were migrated successfully, partially, and/or not migrated.
+- **Report:** The migration assistant reports which policies were migrated successfully, which were partially migration, and which ones couldn't be migrated.
 It also provides recommendations to improve future migrations.

 ## Understanding mapping of Symantec DLP elements to Microsoft 365 DLP elements

-The following section describes how the migration assistant translates different policy elements from Symantec DLP to Microsoft 365 DLP:
+Here's how the migration assistant translates different policy elements from Symantec DLP to Microsoft 365 DLP:

 ### Symantec DLP supported versions

-The migration assistant supports migration of policies for Symantec versions (including maintenance packs) 15.0 to 15.7 (both inclusive).
+The migration assistant supports migrating DLP policies from Symantec versions 15.0 through 15.7 maintenance packs included.

 ### Supported Workloads

-The migration assistant migrates policies into Microsoft DLP only for the workloads listed in the following table:
+The migration assistant migrates policies into these workloads.

 | **Workload**  | **Migration assistant support** |
 | ------------------------------- | ------------------------------- |